Versi Bahasa Indonesia: https://indonesia.tripcanvas.co/id/sumatra/tempat-wisata-di-bintan-riau/

 So dive into Treasure Bay head first and choose your favourite!

-5-1.
-Inject some glamour into camping – The Canopi
+9-1.
+Inject some glamour into camping – Natra Bintan

-Camping meets glamour at The Canopi, where guests get to experience sleeping out in the great outdoors without sacrificing one inch of luxury and lavish comfort.
+Camping meets glamour at Natra Bintan (previously known as The Canopi), where guests get to experience sleeping out in the great outdoors without sacrificing one inch of luxury and lavish comfort.

 If camping brings into mind mosquito bites and soggy s’mores, it’s time to think again.

-Each tent at The Canopi is fully air-conditioned and houses a plush four-poster bed, and with alfresco hot tubs and stellar WiFi – this is a camping ground that will win over even the most discerning traveller.
+Each tent is fully air-conditioned and houses a plush four-poster bed, and with alfresco hot tubs and stellar WiFi – this is a camping ground that will win over even the most discerning traveller.

 Contact: +62 770 69 2252